mosip/mosip-infra/deployment/v3/mosip/config_server/README.md

 ```
 TODO: copy secrets does not update.
 Enhance it.

-* Review values are update appropriately. `mosipApiHost` is required.
+* Review values are updated appropriately. `mosipApiHost` is required.
 You may create your local `values.yaml`.

 * Install
 ```